-The tools set is being actively extended – new versions will be published once additional features are added.
+The tools set is being actively extended – new versions are published as soon as additional features have been added.
 The Cinegy Support Tools package is maintained by Cinegy, so it will be able to troubleshoot the up-to-date versions of Cinegy products.
-The set will be frequently extended with additional utilities that should help customers speed up processing of their issues.
+The set is frequently extended with additional utilities that help customers speed up processing of their issues.

 Why Cinegy Support Tools?

 Customers may experience difficulties even with a perfect product for various reasons like insufficient understanding of the concept, some configuration inconsistencies or a real issue.